COGS108/Overview/COGS108-Syllabus.md

 ### Project Grading

 Each project group will be graded by the same staff member throughout the quarter.
 You will know who your grader is, and they'll be very familiar with your project, so they'll be a great resource as you complete your project.
 It's best to think of them as a manager; you won't go to them first (that's what your group mates are for), but they're there for guidance.
 Given different groups will have different graders, grading will use a standardized rubric and adjustments will be made if one grader is harsher than another to ensure consistency across graders.

+Additionally, points lost on the proposal, checkpoint #1, and checkpoint #2 will be automatically re-earned in subsequent submissions upon improvement of the place where points were initially lost.
+For example, if you lose points on the Ethics section on the proposal but then improve that in your Final Report, those points will be returned automatically.

 In the vast majority of groups, all individuals will receive the same score for each project component; however, if there is evidence of a group member failing to participate fully, individuals can receive a lower grade relative to their group.
 The same is true in the other direction.
 If there is evidence of a group member going above and beyond, their individual score can be increased relative to the group.